 - Pintxos bars hopping

-- Climb to Mount Igueldo to enjoy the views to the bay
+- Climb to Mount Igueldo to enjoy the views of the bay.

 - Go to Mount Urgull